LiorSinai/liorsinai.github.io/_posts/2023-01-04-denoising-diffusion-3-guidance.md

 We already have time embeddings and we can combine other sorts of embeddings with it.
 These embeddings can be added, multiplied or concatenated to the time embeddings.
-So instead of estimating the noise $\epsilon_\theta(x_t | t)$ we'll estimate $\epsilon_\theta(x_t | t, y)$ where $y$ is the label of the class, or $\epsilon_\theta(x_t | t, c)$ where $c$ are the conditioning parameters (text embeddings).
+So instead of estimating the noise $\epsilon_\theta(x_t | t)$ we'll estimate $\epsilon_\theta(x_t | t, y)$ where $y$ is the label of the class.
+We can also directly pass in the conditioning parameters (text embeddings) $c$ and estimate $\epsilon_\theta(x_t | t, c)$.

 It is still useful for this guided model to generate random samples.
 This gives it backwards compatibility with our previous code and as we'll see shortly, gives us a reference point for increasing the conditioning signal.
-We can do this by passing a special label denoting the empty set $\emptyset$.
+We can do this by passing a special label/embedding denoting the empty set $\emptyset$.
+Mathematically we can write $\epsilon_\theta(x_t | t) = \epsilon_\theta(x_t | t, \emptyset)$.
-During training we sometimes randomly change the label to the empty set label so that model learns to associate it with random choice.
+During training we sometimes randomly change the label/embedding to the empty set label/embedding so that model learns to associate it with random choice.

-In practice the first column of the embedding matrix (label 0 in Python or label 1 in Julia) is reserved for the empty set and the rest are used for the classes.
+In practice when conditioning on the label, the first column of the embedding matrix (label 0 in Python or label 1 in Julia) is reserved for the empty set and the rest are used for the classes.
+Or when conditioning on the embedding vectors directly, a vector of all zeros can be used for the empty set.

 ### Classifier-free guidance